juji-io/docs/docs/chatbot-design-tips.md

 color` when asked the same question by a chatbot.
 One should anticipate such user behavior and prepare the chatbot to handle such reciprocal questions.

-#### Prepare `HELP` Guide

-To make a conversation more efficient and transparent, we recommend to prepare a `HELP` guide, an answer to a user's request for help.
-This will help users figure out what they can or cannot do with the chatbot.
-It will also reduce user frustrations and help the chatbot better guide a user behavior.

 #### Prepare Answers to "Common Sense" Questions